ThinkUpLLC/ThinkUp/webapp/plugins/expandurls/README.md

-Expand URLs ThinkTank Plugin
+Expand URLs ThinkUp Plugin
 ============================

-The Expand URLs ThinkTank plugin expands shortened URLs in the body of ThinkTank posts to their original long form.
+The Expand URLs ThinkUp plugin expands shortened URLs in the body of ThinkUp posts to their original long form.

 Crawler Plugin
 --------------